denis-beurive/git/README.md

     $ git push -f origin issue135

 > Please note the use of the option `-f` (force).

+## Override a LOCAL branch by REMOTE branch

+Let's say that you want to _completely override_ the local branch "`issue135`" by the remote branch "`issue135`".

+    $ git branch
+    * issue135
+      master

+    $ git fetch --all

+    $ git reset --hard origin/issue135

+> **WARINING**: all modifications made on the local branch will be lost!

 # Quick "do / undo"